-One of the most popular backwater destinations in Kerala, Alleppey has a beautiful beach, called Alleppey beach or Alappuzha beach.
+One of the most popular backwater destinations in Kerala, Alleppey has a beautiful beach, called Alleppey Beach or Alappuzha Beach.
 Waves of the Arabian Sea, coming from the west side, touch the shore, which is lined by swaying palm trees.
-The beach has been blessed by immense natural beauty.
-Another popular attraction here is Vijaya beach Park, an amusement park for visitors.
+The beach has been blessed with immense natural beauty.
+Another popular attraction here is Vijaya Beach Park, an amusement park for visitors.
 The tall lighthouse offers wonderful surrounding views.
 There are a number of other attractions too including a pier, more than a century old.

-For adventure enthusiast, Alappuzha beach has a lot to offer.
-One can enjoy swimming, para sailing and surfing in the azure seas.
-Plan a picnic with your loved one and make a sand castle or a few games of volley ball.
+For adventure enthusiasts, Alappuzha Beach has a lot to offer.
+One can enjoy swimming, parasailing, and surfing in the azure seas.
+Plan a picnic with your loved one and make a sand castle or a few games of volleyball.
 The beach and backwater bustles with activity during the snake boat races in August and September.

 Famous for: Natural beauty; Water Sports; Sightseeing